 President & Chief E.O.

+Through her work at TriCore Panels, WCOE CA, and NAWIC, Homara continues to inspire and empower women in the construction industry.
 Misha is a dog mom to a senior chihuahua, enjoys being outdoors, teaching spin classes, and exploring the food culture in San Francisco during her free time!

 Juliana Choy Sommer

 Juliana has been the Owner and President of Priority Architectural Graphics.
 She founded the company in 1995 as the sole employee and has grown and expanded consistently to its current size.
-Recently, Juliana has led the continued expansion and growth of the company with the acquisition of VKK Signmakers in 2021.
+Recently, Juliana has led continued expansion and growth of the company with the acquisition of VKK Signmakers in 2021.

 Juliana is a native San Franciscan.
 She is a past board chair and member of the Bayview Hunters Point YMCA and a Leadership San Francisco alumni.
 She is a devoted wife, dog owner, avid hiker and an inspired home chef.